falone/kindle_highlights_2_notion/README.md

-# Kindle Highlites 2 Notion Bot
+# Kindle Highlights 2 Notion Bot

 This Telegram bot lets you upload Kindle highlights (APA-style HTML) and automatically imports them into Notion — with formatting, cover image selection, genre tagging, and more.